tpeiler/aws-cybersecurity-threat-detection-ml/README.md

 Security controls — including IAM, encryption, temporary credentials, and centralized logging — are enforced across every stage of the ML lifecycle.

-## Threat Model

-This system was designed with a security-first mindset, treating the ML pipeline as a production workload rather than a research demo.
-The following threat scenarios were considered during design.

 ### Potential Threats
 - Unauthorized access to training data stored in Amazon S3
 - Model poisoning through tampered datasets or preprocessing logic